-These problems are wide ranging, and include: high taxes generally; an unusual mix of taxes that may be especially damaging to the City's economic prospects; an unsustainable pension system; a fragmented and expensive system of employee health benefits; a public school system widely perceived as inadequate; city financial responsibilities that are typically more broadly shared across the metropolitan region; under-maintained public facilities; systemic tax enforcement problems; and a lack of transparency about public costs and performance.
+These problems are wide ranging, and include: high taxes generally; an unusual mix of taxes that may be especially damaging to the City's economic prospects; an unsustainable pension system; a fragmented and expensive system of employee health benefits; a public school system widely perceived as inadequately funded; city financial responsibilities that are typically more broadly shared across the metropolitan region; under-maintained public facilities; and systemic tax enforcement problems.

 The framers of the PICA Act contemplated that the Authority would be a catalyst for addressing the City's root problems by helping it create processes that would identify and publicize key problems, create consensus for solutions, and ensure that those solutions were implemented.
-The Act states that it was the intent of the General Assembly when it approved the PICA Act to "foster sound financial planning and budgetary practices that will address the underlying problems which result in...deficits for cities of the first class..."
-The legislature intended that the City's budget and Five-Year Plan should be vehicles to address policy problems facing the city, and not only tools for managing financial and physical resources.
+The Act states that it was the intent of the General Assembly, when it approved the PICA Act, to "foster sound financial planning and budgetary practices that will address the underlying problems which result in...deficits for cities of the first class..."
+The legislature intended that the City's budget and Five-Year Plan should be vehicles to address policy problems facing the City, not just tools for managing financial and physical resources.

 For this to occur, the Five-Year Plan must be embedded in policy-making and management systems that span a broad range of government functions - policy development, strategic planning, budgeting, program evaluation, and communication of performance and results.
-This system must be City-wide, encompassing central management agencies as well as agencies with responsibility for policy implementation and service delivery.
+This system must be City-wide, encompassing central management agencies, as well as agencies with responsibility for policy implementation and service delivery.
 Clearly, the City has made progress in these areas in recent years, with the revitalization of the planning function, progress at developing performance measurement, and increased focus on issues that require a coordinated multi-agency response.
-But much more remains to be done.
+However, more remains to be done, and PICA's new method of examining operations in a separate report is intended to convey the significance of assessing the role of operations in the planning process.

 Under current legislation, the Authority's role in oversight of the City will end in 2023, when all outstanding PICA bonds are retired.
-In the final ten years of PICA's existence, the Authority intends to place increasing emphasis on the relationship between the Five-Year Plan process, the budget process, and the other management systems that are essential to ensure that the City can make progress toward addressing the underlying problems that impact its fiscal health.
+In the final nine years of PICA's existence, the Authority intends to place increasing emphasis on the relationship between the Five-Year Plan process, the budget process, and the other management systems that are essential to ensure that the City can make progress toward addressing the underlying problems that impact its fiscal health.
+PICA's report on operations will make some recommendations on how certain initiatives can be incorporated into the upcoming Five Year Plan.
 While PICA will continue to focus on the maintenance of structural financial balance, its oversight focus will broaden to emphasize the integration of financial management within the policy-making and management systems of the City.
-This broader focus is consistent with the intent of the legislature when it approved the PICA Act in 1991, and with the academic and professional literature on performance management.
+This broader focus is consistent with the intent of the legislature when it approved the PICA Act in 1991 and with the academic and professional literature on performance management.